f0i/btcgiftcards/README.md

 ## Roadmap

-- Auto verify email address
 - Sending emails
 - Progress indicator for ckBTC minter
 - Add redeem by code (without email verification)
 - Use react query mutations for update calls
 - Lock submit buttons if requests are pending
 - Shortcut to transfer gift card balance to main account
+- Replace alert with toast messages